berryvansomeren/ververser/ververser/examples/3_reloading_script_imports/README.md

 When reloading a script, the imported script objects will be removed by the garbage collection, and replaced with new instances, effectively doing a proper reload of the module.

+Ververser only reloads scripts that are actually imported by other scripts.
-Note that ververser intentionally does not try to do anything clever for reloading modules.
+However, ververser intentionally does not try to do anything clever for reloading modules.
 Ververser is not aware of dependencies between scripts/modules.
 Simply, when a python file is changed, the entire program as served by ververser is re-initialised.
 This might mean your entire program reboots while you only meant to change a minor thing.
 This is something that might be tackled in later versions of ververser.

-Also Note that the note above, talks specifically about reloading scripts.
+This is specifically true for reloading scripts.
-Reloading other types of assets will not result in a full reload.
+Reloading other types of assets will not result in a full reload, but will just reload that specific asset.